 - International Travel Course.
 This form should be used by students participating in classes for which travel is required, although the course itself is not a condition of receiving a degree.

-- International Field Trips Led or Organized by Harvard.
+- International Field Trip.
 This form should be used by students participating in certain international field trips for a Harvard course or program and certain Harvard research expeditions abroad, regardless of whether a student is receiving Harvard funding or academic credit.
 (Students participating in trips that fall into this category will be notified by the sponsoring program.)